tak-jj/TIL/2022-10-11/README.md

 - jQP_02, make JQuery element
 - jQP_03, make JQuery element using combinator
 - jQP_04, use JQuery handle HTML
+- jQP_05, use JQuery add and move HTML element
+- jQP_06, use JQuery handle attribute of HTML element
+- jQP_07, understand traversal methods
+- jQP_08, understand traversal methods and filter
+- jQP_09, understand length, index and each methods
 >
 - jQT_01, use JQuery apply CSS to element
 - jQT_02, use JQuery apply CSS to element